Writing Documentation#

 • Operator Inference: general exposition about the setting and methodology.

-• Tutorials and Guides: notebooks with full examples for specific applications.
+• Tutorials: notebooks with full examples for specific applications.
 These should be written in a narrative style: mathematical details are good, but only when accompanied by nontechnical summaries.

 • Developer Guide: instructions for developers (such as this page).